The DataVault password manager is a robust software on paper but is quite menial in reality.

 Neither the browser extension nor the app indicates any sign or suggest accounts related to the specific site.

-Similarly, it doesn’t ask you to save the credentials when you sign in to an unknown site for the first time or capture forms as it claims on its website.
+Similarly, the Datavault password manager doesn’t ask you to save the password credentials when you sign in to an unknown site for the first time or capture forms as it claims on its website.